-On July 7, 2020, the Martin County Board of County Commissioners unanimously passed Emergency Ordinance No. 1136 requiring persons wear face coverings in public places.
+On August 25, 2020, the Martin County Board of County Commissioners passed Ordinance No. 1140 requiring persons wear face coverings in public places.
 View the ordinance summary and FAQs below for additional information and exemptions.

 Indoor Public Places, Businesses and Establishments - Face coverings must be worn by all persons, while obtaining or providing any goods or services or otherwise visiting or working in any indoor public places, businesses or establishments where the presence of another person is probable.

 Outdoor Public Places, Businesses and Establishments - Face coverings must be worn by all persons, while obtaining or providing any goods or services or otherwise visiting or working in any outdoor public places, businesses or establishments where social distancing in accordance with CDC guidelines is not possible and/or not being practiced.

 Restaurants and Food Service Establishments - Face coverings must be worn by all persons in restaurants and food service establishments, whether indoors or outdoors, except when actively consuming food or beverages.